close-dev-team/mobile-close-channel-sdk-android/README.md

 ```
 Note: Please check out if you are using the latest version, android studio would probably point out that you can update the version number

-* Then sync project and build and you are good to go
+* Sync project and build and you are good to go

-* Then you can start using the Close Channel SDK in your code by simply importing it:
+* You can start using the Close Channel SDK in your code by simply importing it:

 ```kotlin
 import com.starlightideas.close.sdk.CloseChannelController